umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 \end{align}
 $$

-This relationship will be very useful in the last part of this book when we begin to look at optimising control algorithms.

-Reinforcement Learning (RL) is a popular and very powerful approach to optimise actions various environments [@sutton2018reinforcement], especially when there is plenty of data and the system is fully observable.
+Let's take a moment to think about what $\Pi_{({\sf t}+1){\sf t}}(A\vert X,\theta)$ represents and how generally descriptive it can be.
+If we have an entirely deterministic policy, then the policy distribution may be simplified to a direct function mapping which is parameterised by $\theta$.
+At the other extreme, the distribution may also describe a fully stochastic policy where actions are drawn randomly in time.
+If we combine this consideration of noise with the observation that policies described by a distribution $\Pi_{({\sf t}+1){\sf t}}(A\vert X,\theta)$ permit a memory of past actions and states, it's easy to see that this structure can be used in a wide variety of different use cases.

 What are the main categories of action which are possible in the rows of $A$?
 Since the NMDP described by $\Pi_{({\sf t}+1){\sf t}}(A\vert X',\theta)$ is just another form of stochastic process, the main categories of action will fall into the same as those we covered in defining the stochadex formalism.
 The first, and perhaps most obvious, category would probably where the actions are defined in a continuous space and are continuously applied on every timestep.
 Some examples of these 'continuously-acting' decision processes include controlling the temperature of chemical reactions [@beeler2023chemgymrl] (such as those in a brewery), spacecraft control [@tipaldi2022reinforcement] and guidance systems,  as well as the driving of autonomous vehicles [@kiran2021deep].
 Within a kind of subset of the continuously-acting category; we can also find the event-based acting decision processes (where actions are not necessarily taken every timestep), e.g. controlling traffic through signal timings [@garg2018deep], managing disease spread through treatment intervals [@ohi2020exploring] and automated trading on stock markets [@meng2019reinforcement].

 Many of the examples we have given above have continuous action spaces, but we might also consider classes of decision processes where actions are defined discretely.
-Examples of these include the famous multi-armed bandit problem [@gittins2011multi] (like choosing between website layouts for E-commerce [@liu2021map]), managing a sports team through player substitutions, sensor measurement scheduling [@leong2020deep] and the sequential design prioritisation of large-scale scientific experiments [@blau2022optimizing].
+Examples of these include the famous multi-armed bandit problem [@gittins2011multi] (like choosing between website layouts for E-commerce [@liu2021map]), managing a sports team through player substitutions, sensor measurement scheduling [@leong2020deep] and the sequential design prioritisation of large-scale scientific experiments [@blau2022optimizing]

 ## States, actions and attributing rewards

-In the previous parts of this book we laid out the concept for a generalised framework to simulate and learn stochastic phenomena continually as data is received.
-Given that we have also introduced a framework for the automated control of these phenomena, we have all the ingredients we need to create optimal decision-making algorithms.
+We now have the basic building blocks needed to generate and take actions within our simulated system.
+So the next step in this article is to find a way to create optimal decision-making algorithms.
 The key question to answer then, is: _optimal with respect to what objective?_

-The objective of an automated control algorithm could take many forms depending on the specific context.
+The objective of some action-taking algorithm could take many forms depending on the specific context.
 Since there is no loss in generality in doing so, it seems natural to follow the naming convention used by Markov Decision Processes (MDP) (see [@bertsekas2011dynamic] and [@sutton2018reinforcement]) by referring to the objective outcome of an action at a particular point in time as having a 'reward' value $r$.
 Since the relationship between reward, actions and states may be stochastic, it makes sense to relate the reward outcome $r$ given a state history $X$ and action history $A$ at timestep ${\sf t}+1$ through the probability distribution $P_{{\sf t}+1}(r\vert X,A)$.
-Hence, generally, this reward signal is non-Markovian --- as is the case in many real-world problems [@gaon2020reinforcement].
+Our formalism is more general than MDPs, however, since this reward signal is non-Markovian --- as is the case in many real-world problems [@gaon2020reinforcement].

 We can use the reward probability distribution to derive a joint distribution over both state history $X'$ and reward $r$ at timestep ${\sf t}+1$ like so